 Natural light can increase the value of your property.
-If your rights of light have been infringed upon, you may be owed compensation or you could get an injunction to prevent the works.
+If your rights of light have been infringed upon, you may be entitled to damages or you could get an injunction to prevent the works.

 We can help you find a reliable rights of light surveyor, as well as negotiating the terms of your settlement and compensation on your behalf.
 We even seek to recover your legal costs from the other side.
 If you think you may have a rights of light claim, call 020 7963 8690 or email email@example.com to receive a free 30 minute telephone consultation.